AndrePatri/awesome_leg_Humanoids23/iros_reviews/improvables.md

 - 2) :x: the reviewer wonders if the use of better models allow to achieve better apex wrt some lit. references like agile_bots::ding2017design, agile_bots::shen2020optimized and agile_bots::chignoli2021online (most of these papers use relatively light platforms, expecially the first two.
 Our leg is instead quite heavy: 12 Kg.)
 - 3) :heavy_check_mark: more baselines in the reg energy result figure (already the second reviewer to point this out)
 - 4) :x: knee reversion might not be feasible in pratice when considering an actual robot (might be true, however not really an issue in the context of the paper)
-- 5) :heavy_check_mark:video: at about 42sec plots are confusing due to "lacking legend" (adding explicit title with "regenerated energy" and "regenerative power" might help on this)
+- 5) :heavy_check_mark: video: at about 42sec plots are confusing due to "lacking legend" (adding explicit title with "regenerated energy" and "regenerative power" might help on this)

 What's possible to improve with relatively low effort:
 - [] To address points R2.2/R11.2 on energy reg. description: we could add some details on the actual hardware used for measuring reg power and also (maybe) highlight more the references in the problem framing section.